 McDonald was rushed to the hospital, where she went into a two-week coma.
 She said her body swelled up 10 times its size and she was blind for a short period of time.
 Doctors went so far as to tell her parents to start preparing funeral arrangements because they didn’t think she would live.

 “I remember feeling tortured,” McDonald says.
 “I know they weren’t doing it to hurt me, but some of the things I had to go through were kind of like torture.”

 Complications following the incident resulted in McDonald having to miss school for weeks at a time, wear “itchy, hot, tight” compression garments, and soak her skin in a special solution every night that hurt so bad that she had to be held down in the tub.

 “In school, kids would be like, ‘Ew, look at her face,’ and I’d be like, ‘Whose face?’
 Then, I realized they were talking about me,” McDonald says.
 “My family instilled confidence in me at a young age.
 I didn’t know I was different.
 I never had that complex.
-They never let me think of myself as a survivor.”
+They never let me think of myself as a victim.”

 After undergoing more than 100 surgeries and years of facing bullies, who called her “monster,” McDonald stopped undergoing surgery as soon as she hit adulthood.
 According to McDonald, her doctors had good intentions, but most of the consultations consisted of them pointing at various parts of her body, followed by, “This is the problem and this is how we’re going to fix it.”